 For the Crust

-- 4 oz vegan graham crackers Nabisco original is vegan or see the substitution recipe below.
+- 4 ounce vegan graham crackers Nabisco original is vegan or see the substitution recipe below.

 - ¼ cup raw almonds